Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Main results

-As mentioned before, the EUAF network in \cite[Theorem 1]{SYZ22} has width $36d(2d+1)$ and depth $11$, resulting in a total number of neurons equal to $5437(d + 1)(2d + 1)$.
-This is because the version of KST used in their proof requires $(2d+1)d$ inner functions and $2d+1$ outer functions.
-Employing the version of KST in \cref{KST} not only reduces the total number of intrinsic neurons, but it also simplifies the proof of the existence of an EUAF network with a fixed architecture that can approximate any function in $C([a,b]^d)$ with arbitrary accuracy.
-One key thing to keep in mind in the above proof is that the range of the linear combination of point evaluations of an EUAF network (that approximates an inner function) has to be $[0,1]$.
-This can be done by applying $\min\{\max\{\cdot,0\},1\}$, which can be expressed in terms of the EUAF in \eqref{EUAF}, to the output of each of these EUAF networks.
-Even though the total number of neurons in \cref{thm:uap} is larger than that in \cite[Theorem 4]{MP99}, the order of the magnitude is the same, $\mathcal{O}(d)$, and the activation function in our network is explicitly known.
+Note that the EUAF network in \cite[Theorem 1]{SYZ22} has width $36d(2d+1)$ and depth $11$ with a total of $5437(d + 1)(2d + 1)$ parameters, because the version of KST used in their proof requires $(2d+1)d$ inner functions and $2d+1$ outer functions.
+Employing the version of KST in Theorem \ref{KST} not only allows us to use at most $\totalneurons$ nonzero parameters, but it also simplifies the proof of the existence of an EUAF network with a fixed architecture that can approximate any function in $C([a,b]^d)$ with arbitrary accuracy.
+Even though the total number of nonzero parameters in Theorem \ref{thm:uap} is larger than that in \cite[Theorem 4]{MP99}, its order of magnitude is the same, $\mathcal{O}(d)$, and the activation function in our network is explicitly known.

-Next, we present a family of continuous functions that requires at least width $d$ (or to put differently, at least $d$ neurons) for it to be approximated with arbitrary accuracy.
+Next, we present a family of continuous functions that requires at least width $d$ (or to put differently, at least $d$ neurons/parameters) for it to be approximated with arbitrary accuracy.
 In the following, we assume that the depth is fixed.

 \begin{theorem} Let $f \in C([-\tfrac{1}{2},\tfrac{1}{2}]^d)$ such that $f(\mathbf{0}) = 0$ (i.e., it vanishes at the origin) and $|f(\mathbf{x})| = |f(x_1,\dots,x_d)| \ge c$ for some $c>0$ if $x_j=\tfrac{1}{2}$ for some $1\le j \le d$ (i.e., $|f(\mathbf{x})|$ is bounded away from zero if at least one of its inputs is equal to $\tfrac{1}{2}$).
 Then, for any given activation function $\sigma$, the $\sigma$ network with width less than $d$, and fixed depth $L\ge 1$ cannot approximate $f$ with arbitrary accuracy. \end{theorem}